First things first

 617-723-7676, toll-free: 1-800-379-1244

-While we have the expertise and experience to confidently take on Boston’s big firms, we understand that, for our clients, taking legal action can be a daunting step.
-So we give you the support and information you need every step of the way.
+We pride ourselves on the relationships we have with our cycling clients.
+Legal action can be a daunting step.
+So we go out of our way to give you the support and information you need every step of the way.

-Jason & Fischer’s effectiveness as an advocate for cyclists’ rights stems from our experience as riders as well as attorneys.
-Andrew Fischer is a longtime cyclist who has been commuting to downtown Boston for more than 35 years.
-Since 1981, when the firm took and won its first bicycle-related case, we have represented hundreds of cyclists.
+Our effectiveness as advocates for cyclists’ rights stems from our experience as riders as well as attorneys.
+Andrew Fischer is a longtime cyclist who has been commuting to downtown Boston for more than 35 years and long been involved in bicycle advocacy.
+Jeffrey Glassman has ridden major rides, from Boston to Vermont and Tour de France ascents in the Alps.
+Andrew Brodie has used his experience as a bike mechanic in handling product liability claims and reconstruction of bicycle crashes.

 Josh Zisson, Bike Safe Boston